nimble-platform/product-avatar/README.md

 It is for example used in White Goods scenario in order to track the lifecycle of products starting from production, going to issues and ticketing from CRM, till the end of lify with recycling data (Bill of Material).

-This release is a working on code (multi instance Nimble login and info runs) in order to integrate last version of DataChannel service released in june 2019.
+This release is a working-on code (multi instance Nimble login and info runs) in order to integrate last version of DataChannel service released in june 2019.

 ## Howto run as developer
 Download the project